OceanGlidersCommunity/OG-format-user-manual/README.md

 Here we review issues related to OceanGliders (OG) format and vocabularies.
 A discussion section is also available for any question or comment related to OG format and vocabulary.

+The homepage of OG format is at [https://github.com/OceanGlidersCommunity/OG-format-user-manual](https://github.com/OceanGlidersCommunity/OG-format-user-manual)

 [Here](https://oceangliderscommunity.github.io/OG-format-user-manual/) is the most recent version of the user manual.

+Vocabulary guidance for the OG format is [here](https://oceangliderscommunity.github.io/OG-format-user-manual/vocabularyCollection/tableOfControlledVocab.html)

+The history of the format is documented on the [history page](https://oceangliderscommunity.github.io/OG-format-user-manual/history.html)

 ### Example files